scylladb/scylla-cdc-java/scylla-cdc-kafka-connect/README.md

 Scylla CDC Source Connector seamlessly handles schema changes and topology changes (adding, removing nodes from Scylla cluster).
 The connector is fault-tolerant, retrying reading data from Scylla in case of failure.
 It periodically saves the current position in Scylla CDC log using Kafka Connect offset tracking (configurable by `offset.flush.interval.ms` parameter).
 If the connector is stopped, it is able to resume reading from previously saved offset.
 Scylla CDC Source Connector has at-least-once semantics.

+The connector has the following capabilities:
+- Kafka Connect connector using Debezium framework
+- Replication of row-level changes from Scylla using [Scylla CDC](https://docs.scylladb.com/using-scylla/cdc/):
+    - `INSERT`
+    - `UPDATE`
+    - `DELETE` (single row deletes)
+- High scalability - able to split work accross multiple Kafka Connect workers
+- Fault tolerant - connector periodically saves its progress and can resume from previously saved offset (with at-least-once semantics)
+- Support for many standard Kafka Connect converters, such as JSON and Avro
+- Compatible with standard Kafka Connect transformations
+- Metadata about CDC events - each generated Kafka message contains information about source, such as timestamp and table name
+- Seamless handling of schema changes and topology changes (adding, removing nodes from Scylla cluster)

 The connector has the following limitations:
 - Only Kafka 2.6.0+ is supported
 - Only row-level operations are produced (`INSERT`, `UPDATE`, `DELETE`):